bellpepper91/beng183/final.md

 location of genes and other genomic elements (see Figure 4).

 #### 3.3.
 Applications
-ChIP-seq is a versatile technique because any chromatin-associated protein can be selected for, under many different conditions.
+ChIP-seq is a versatile technique because any chromatin-associating protein can be selected for, under many different conditions.
 Common proteins to select for include modified histones and transcription factors.

 Selecting for histone modifications provides information on the state of chromatin (ie. euchromatin vs heterochromatin) in a given environment.